lzzsG/lzzs.fun/public/md/bare-metal/4-Writing-the-main-program.en.md

-# Chapter IV: Writing the Main Program
+# IV: Writing the Main Program

 Writing the main program involves transforming the startup code and the environment initialized by the system into specific application logic.